nowane/eatspiration/TESTING.md

 ## Documentation of any open bugs

-- When editing an recipe, the category sets itself to default.
+- When editing a recipe, the category sets itself to default.

 [Back to the top](#testing)